-Making the case for the Africans is none other than ex-President John Quincy Adams, who, at age seventy three, has long been the leading anti-slavery advocate in Congress.
+Making the case for the Africans is none other than ex-President John Quincy Adams.
 Among the lawyers representing the Spanish crown is Ralph Ingersoll, ex-US congressman from Connecticut, who had earlier helped the town of New Haven defeat a proposal to open a "Negro College."